asayers/redux/README.md

 (...assuming these things have already been built at some point in the past.)

-As well as reusing pre-built dependencies, it also supports "early cutoff".
+Redux also supports "early cutoff".
 This means that, if you add a comment to a source file, redux can notice that the resulting object file is unchanged and skip the rest of the build.
 (Achieving this with other redos requires [extra steps][early cutoff] but redux does it automatically.)

 In the taxonomy of [Build systems à la carte], most redo implementations use "verifying traces", whereas redux uses "constructive traces".
 (Like other